TauferLab/GEOtiled/docs/Function_Docs.md

 borderlinewidth : float
 * Line width for the shapefile boundary.
 Default is 1.5.

+saveDir : str
+* String specifying directory to save image to.

 #### Outputs
 Image
 * Displays image visualizing inputed GeoTIFF data with specified parameters.